OwenDa/portfolio-1/README.md

   ## Testing

-  The developer used an iterative design methodology throughout, beginning with a basic prototype of any given feature or aspect of the site, testing it, and refining it accordingly until an optimimum result was achieved.
+  The developer used an iterative design methodology throughout, beginning with a basic prototype of any given feature or aspect of the site, testing it, and refining it accordingly until an optimum result was achieved.
 Some tests, such as HTML and CSS Validation, were also repeated throughout to minimise error.

   ### Validation
 1. [W3C](https://www.w3.org/)'s [Markup Validation Service](https://validator.w3.org/) reports the following: